 Continuing Education Units (CEUs) provided: 3.5

-The make-up session for the online course will be available March 2--June 12, 2015.
+The make-up session for the online course will be available July 16--August 13, 2015.
 Registration is now open.

 To register for the course, you will need your Fresno City College Cal-Pro-NET Center username and password.
 You can confirm your registration at Profile Logon.
 If you cannot remember your username and password, go to “Forgot your password?” or click on the menu button to the left, “Forgot Username or Password.”
 Enter your e-mail address and submit.
 You will receive an e-mail with your username and password.